a safer space

 If you are unable to reach me and feel that you can’t wait for me to return your call, please contact your GP and ask for an emergency appointment.
 The NHS 24 (phone 111) service provides urgent health advice, when your GP practice is closed.
 Alternatively present at any Accident and & Emergency (A&E) department and ask for a mental health assessment.
 If you think that someone's life is at risk you should phone 999 immediately.

-Limits of confidentiality in online therapeutic groups
+What are the limits of confidentiality in online therapeutic groups?

 I work within the codes of ethics of the Health and Care Professions Council (HCPC) and the British Psychological Society (BPS.)
 I am also compliant with the General Data Protection Regulation (GDPR.)
 As such I am a registered data controller with the Information Commissioner's Office (ICO.)
 There are additional potential breaches of confidentiality in an online therapy group.
 Participants need to be aware of and accept the risks involved.
 Groups will not be recorded.
 Potential breaches to confidentiality may include, but are not limited to:

-A group member attending group in a non-secure location where a nonmember (such as a family member or roommate) can see or hear the group.
+• A group member attending group in a non-secure location where a nonmember (such as a family member or roommate) can see or hear the group.

-A member recording or taking a screenshot of the group members.
+• A member recording or taking a screenshot of the group members.

-A member using recorded material to share the identity of the group or a specific member.
+• A member using recorded material to share the identity of the group or a specific member.

 I also invite participants to read my frequently asked questions page on this website.
 This page includes more information on the costs and benefits of clinical psychology, therapeutic groups and my business terms and conditions.